devzendo/transputer-macro-assembler/README.md

   * Using it to build "hello world", Node Server client code, eForth.

 Remaining work:
+  * hello2.asm: "call _localStrlen" does not show up in listing, and is a single 0x00 in binary, as is "call _putConsoleCString - LF6", "cj LS3", "j LS2".
+Could be that _putConsoleCString does not trigger the end of convergence because of its case: the label is defined as _PUTCONSOLECSTRING - renamed to _PUTCONSOLECSTRING and this seems to work better
+  * Many convergence diagnostics could be removed/checked for diag mode
+  * Escape codes do not work in DB strings? \12 ? \n ? \r ?
   * local labels
   * global and extern symbols
   * INCLUDE, in lieu of building linkable object files